skovmand/banko/README.md

-# Pulse
+# Banko

-Pulse is a BPM counter prototype written in Elm.
-After writing a very basic Elm component for [finding car classes](https://github.com/skovmand/fh4-car-class-finder) in Forza Horizon 4 (using the Elm `sandbox` application model), I wanted to explore the `element` application model, including commands and subscriptions.

-At the same time, I am a real newbie at both Tailwind CSS, Flexbox and animations.
-I wanted to include these into the project as well.

 ## Setting up for development

 First make sure that Elm 0.19.1 is installed globally.
-For watch mode to be enabled, [fswatch](https://github.com/emcrisostomo/fswatch) is required too.
-I installed it through Homebrew.

 Then install `tailwind` and `uglifyjs` like this: